Quantum Body Language

 This seems like a good starting point.

 I approached devising an experiment using this game.
-It’s logically sound, but there is a problem of player coordination.
+The only difficulty being how to manage player coordination.

 In the classical case, the best outcome involves agreeing beforehand on fixed answers (0 or 1) for each of the 9 board positions.